Upgrading Always On Availability Group Replica Instances

 Carefully select a maintenance window during low client traffic

 While upgrading or updating SQL Server 2017 on the primary site, change the availability mode back to asynchronous commit, then revert to synchronous commit when you are ready to fail over to the primary site again

-If an availability group contains failover cluster instance (FCI) nodes, you should upgrade the inactive nodes before you upgrade the active nodes.
-The figure below illustrates a common availability group scenario with FCIs for local high availability and asynchronous commit between the FCIs for remote disaster recovery, and the upgrade sequence.
+If an AG contains failover cluster instance (FCI) nodes, you should upgrade the inactive nodes before you upgrade the active nodes.
+The following figure illustrates a common AG scenario with FCIs for local high availability and asynchronous commit between the FCIs for remote disaster recovery, and the upgrade sequence.